baxtrax/Spellcheck-common-misspellings-cohere/README.md

 # Spellcheck-common-misspellings-cohere
-The repo shows off an application of co:here Language API where it can learn to do a multitude of tasks such as spell correction!
+The repo shows off an application of co:here Language API where it can learn to do a multitude of tasks such as spelling and word correction!